linode/terraform-provider-linode/docs/resources/lke_cluster.md

 * `tags` - (Optional) An array of tags applied to the Kubernetes cluster.
 Tags are case-insensitive and are for organizational purposes only.

-* `external_pool_tags` - (Optional) An array of tags indicating that node pools having those tags are defined with a separate `linode_lke_node_pool` resource, rather than inside the current cluster resource.
+* `external_pool_tags` - (Optional) A set of node pool tags to ignore when planning and applying this cluster.
+This prevents externally managed node pools from being deleted or unintentionally updated on subsequent applies.
+See [Externally Managed Node Pools](#externally-managed-node-pools) for more details.

 ### pool